Michael Papajohn

-Michael Papajohn (born November 7, 1964) is an American character actor, stuntman and former college baseball player for the LSU Tigers baseball team.
+Michael Papajohn is an American character actor, stuntman and former college baseball player for the LSU Tigers baseball team.
 He played Dennis Carradine in Sam Raimi's Spider-Man trilogy.

 Early life

 Papajohn was born and raised in Vestavia Hills, a suburb of Birmingham, Alabama, to a Greek American family.
 He graduated from Vestavia Hills High School in 1983 and went on to play for two years at Gulf Coast Community College in Panama City, Florida.
-He was drafted by the Texas Rangers in the 1985 Major League Baseball Draft.
+He was drafted by the Texas Rangers in the 1985 Major League Baseball draft.
 Instead of signing a contract, he accepted a baseball scholarship to Louisiana State University in Baton Rouge, Louisiana.

 College career

-Nicknamed Poppy, Papajohn was an outfielder for Skip Bertman's LSU Tigers.
-He was a member of the 1986 Southeastern Conference baseball tournament All-Tournament Team and he, along with teammates Mark Guthrie, Joey Belle, Jeff Reboulet, Jeff Yurtin, Jack Voigt and Barry Manuel, among others, helped LSU make its first College World Series appearance in 1986.
+Nicknamed “Poppy”, Papajohn was an outfielder for Skip Bertman's LSU Tigers.
+He was named to the Southeastern Conference's 1986 baseball tournament All-Tournament Team.
+Papajohn, along with teammates Mark Guthrie, Joey Belle, Jeff Reboulet, Jeff Yurtin, Jack Voigt and Barry Manuel, helped LSU make its first appearance in the College World Series in 1986.